RadialDevGroup/ombudsman/developer_lead/DEV_LEAD.md

 # Reporting Policy
 Management's goal is to be able to keep track of high-level goals for projects and ensure that adequate and correct resourcing is available.
 They also want to make sure we are functioning as a team to complete initiatives across projects.

-Reports should be sent every Friday to team, unless there is a legitimate confidentiality consideration, every Friday.
+Reports should be sent every Friday to team, unless there is a legitimate confidentiality consideration.

 Requirements:
 - What is the goal this sprint?
 - What did you accomplish towards your goal?
 - What did you not get done?
-- Will you be able to (Did you) meet your goal?
+- (If mid sprint) Will you be able to meet your goal?
-- What do you need next week (sprint)?
+- What do you need next week/sprint?
 - What is the current status of your budget?

 # Kickoff, Grooming, and Sprint Delivery
 **Kickoff**.
 You are responsible for scheduling and making preparations for a project's kickoff.
 See the [Kickoff](marketing_and_sales/KICKOFF.md) document for more info.

 **A sprint delivery/sprint planning meeting** should occur on either the last or first day of every sprint.
-This meeting should be with the client and dev lead (other developers may or may not be present).
-The purpose is to go over what was completed, and what will be completed during the next sprint, this is also the time to discuss any changes in priority.
+This meeting should be with the client and dev lead.
+It is recommended that at least one other developer be present for advice and guidance.
+The purpose is to go over what was completed and what will be completed during the next sprint.
+This is also the time to discuss any changes in priority.

 **Grooming** should occur every week (or at a minimum, every 2 weeks for month-long sprints).
 Everyone planning to work on the project before the next grooming meeting should attend.
-The purpose of this meeting is to go through each story clarifying any details and assigning points if not already assigned.
-Grooming should, at a minimum ensure that nothing on the project has changed: meet and discuss upcoming features, even if you don't think anything has changed for all active projects.
+The purpose of this meeting is to go through each story, clarifying any details and assigning points if not already assigned.
+Grooming should, at a minimum, ensure that nothing on the project has changed.
+Meet and discuss upcoming features, even if you don't think anything has changed for all active projects.

 **Read the [Quick Start Guide](Short_Dev_Lead_Guide.pdf) and Full Developer Lead Guide (*coming soon*) for more info**